flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### Example [Longest Line v2](#longest-line-v2)

-- variables are *private* or *local* to where they are declared
+- variables are *private* or *local* to where they are declared.
   - e.g. in `main`
 - By default variables exist only so long as the function that instances them is running.
   - these variables are sometimes referred to as *automatic*.
-  - They must be set each time, else they contain garbage
+  - They must be set each time, else they contain garbage.
 - *external* variables are globally accessible.
   - alternative mechanism to argument lists for inter-function communication.
-  - Remain in existence permanently
+  - Remain in existence permanently.
     - Retain values after function calls.
 - External variables have the following properties,
-  - they must be *defined* once
+  - they must be *defined* once.
     - To allocate storage.
-  - then declared in each accessing function
+  - then declared in each accessing function.
-    - you can use `extern`
+    - you can use `extern`.
-  - extern is not needed if the declaration preceeds the function in the source code
+  - extern is not needed if the declaration preceeds the function in the source code.
-    - By convention place all `extern` variables at the top of a source file (and omit `extern`)
+    - By convention place all `extern` variables at the top of a source file (and omit `extern`).
-    - `extern` is needed to connect variables across source files
+    - `extern` is needed to connect variables across source files.
       - typically in a `.h` file to `#include`.
 - **Note** Overreliance on external variables makes data connections non-obvious.
   - Program is harder to modify.